Your recovery journey starts here

 When you focus on mental health treatment in addiction recovery, your therapist will use CBT strategies to help you gain better control over negative thoughts and behaviors.
 While it may seem difficult at first, you will uncover your negative thought patterns one by one.
 As each thought or behavior is identified, you will discuss other ways you could approach the situation.
 Negative thoughts and behaviors don’t improve your life and can make living with addiction nearly impossible.
 Some negative thoughts or behaviors can include:

-- You feel like your life will never change.
+- Feeling like your life will never change.

-- You turn to drugs or alcohol to deal with tough emotions.
+- Turning to drugs or alcohol to deal with tough emotions.

 - You feel like a failure and giving up too fast.

-How you manage your thoughts and behaviors will directly impact your ability to heal from an addiction.
+Your thinking patterns have a huge impact on your ability to achieve recovery.
 As you learn more about CBT, you will uncover your strengths and improve your life.
 Your progress will make it easier for you to avoid a relapse and move forward in your life with a positive attitude.
 You have strengths, but you have to take the time to figure out what your strengths are.

 Find A Cognitive-Behavioral Therapy Program Now